LazerLab/DomainDemo/README.md

 # Introduction

-This repository contains the code and part of the data for the dataset "DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter."
+This repository contains the code and part of the data for the dataset [DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter](https://arxiv.org/abs/2501.09035).

 # Directory Structure